-Bring water to a full boil for at least 1 minute.
+Bring water to a full boil for at least 1 minute to disinfect it.
 Cool to room temperature in a covered container.
-At elevations over 2,000 meters (6,500 feet), boil water for at least 2 minutes to disinfect it.
-Water boils at a lower temperature at this elevation.
+At elevations over 2,000 meters (6,500 feet), boil water for at least 2 minutes, as water boils at a lower temperature at elevation.

 Tincture of iodine (2.5%)

-For more information about disinfecting drinking water at home and when you travel, see HealthLinkBC File #49b Disinfecting Drinking Water or visit Health Canada – Drinking Water In The Great Canadian Outdoors at www.hc-sc.gc.ca/ewh-semt/pubs/water-eau/outdoor-plein_air-eng.php.
+For more information about disinfecting drinking water at home and when you travel, see HealthLinkBC File #49b Disinfecting Drinking Water.

 How do I treat traveller's diarrhea?

 The most important treatment for diarrhea is to replace the fluids your body loses.
-These fluids should be replaced by drinking clear fluids, such as bottled water, for 24 to 48 hours.
+For healthy adults, these fluids can be replaced by drinking clear fluids, such as bottled water, clear broth, diluted juices or sports drinks, for 24 to 48 hours.

+Children and adults can continue to eat solid food in addition to fluids or ORS.
 If you are not hungry, drink fluids.
-When you feel better, slowly start eating small amounts of bland, easily digested food such as bananas, crackers, carrots, or rice.
-Avoid food and drinks that might irritate your stomach, such as alcohol, coffee, strong tea, spicy food, greasy food, and dairy products.
+When you feel better, slowly start eating small amounts of bland, easily digested food such as bananas, applesauce, cooked carrots, crackers, rice, boiled potatoes, eggs, chicken, and fish.
+Avoid food and drinks that might irritate your stomach, such as alcohol, coffee, strong tea, sugary drinks, spicy food, greasy food and dairy products.

 Contact a health care provider if you have these symptoms: